Doug Eddings: Notable games

 Eddings was the home plate umpire for Cal Ripken Jr.'s final major league game on October 6, 2001.
 He was the second base umpire for the game between the San Francisco Giants and the San Diego Padres on August 4, 2007, at San Diego when Barry Bonds tied Hank Aaron for first place on Major League Baseball's career home run list by hitting his 755th career home run.
 He was the home plate umpire for Carlos Rodon's no-hitter thrown on April 14, 2021.

 Eddings was the home plate umpire for Game 2 of the 2005 ALCS between the White Sox and the Angels.
 White Sox batter A. J. Pierzynski quickly got two strikes and then swung at the third pitch, a splitter which came in very low.
 Angels catcher Josh Paul caught the ball so "thought the inning was over."
 Not hearing himself called out, Pierzynski took a couple of steps toward the dugout, then turned and ran to first base while most of the Angels were walking off the field.
 Eddings ruled that the ball had not been legally caught (an uncaught third strike), but made no audible call that the ball hit the ground.
 Joe Buck and Tim McCarver, announcing the game on Fox and reviewing replays of the pitch, felt the ball had clearly been caught; note that MLB did not adopt review via instant replay until the 2008 season.
 A pinch runner for Pierzynski subsequently scored the winning run of the game for the White Sox.
 According to umpire supervisor Rich Rieker, the replays showed "there was definitely a change in direction there" indicating the ball touched the ground and felt, at best, the replay was inconclusive.
 After the game, Eddings said he would adjust his umpiring style to clarify a third strike call from calling the batter out.

+In July & August 2021, Eddings would once again come under fire after being the home plate umpire in two San Diego Padres games.
+The first, on July 24, saw the ejections of Padres left fielder Tommy Pham and associate manager Skip Schumaker.
+The scorecard report on Eddings' performance also showed a +0.69 skew for the Padres opponent (which coincidentally happened to be the Marlins).
+Afterwards, the Padres filed a formal complaint against Eddings due to the result of the game.
+The next game, on August 20, saw the ejections of Padres manager Jayce Tingler, third baseman Manny Machado, and development coach Ryan Flaherty.
+The report for this game showed a greater skew (+1.21) that also favored the Padres opponent (this time, the Phillies).

+Eddings worked his 3,000th game on June 13, 2023, at Globe Life Field in Arlington, Texas.